steadfast-collective/laravel-customer-io/README.md

 ## About

 The Customer io channel makes it possible to send out Laravel notifications as a Customer io event.
+The notifiable model data will also be synced with Customer io and kept up to date.

 ## Installation